My main area of study is astrophysical transients.

 such as supernovae (SNe), gamma-ray bursts (GRBs), X-ray flashes (XRFs), and Fast Blue

 Optical Transients (FBOTs).
-I study these by means of a two-dimensional special relativistic
+I study these by means of a three-dimensional special relativistic

 hydro code entitled SIMBI that I wrote to compile on CPUs as well as NVidia and AMD GPUs.